Lewin Fitzhamon: Career with Hepworth

 Cecil Hepworth recruited Fitzhamon as a stage manager in 1904, to replace Percy Stow, who had left to establish his own film company, Clarendon.
 One of the first film he directed in 1904 was An Englishman Trip to Paris from London, a precursor of travel films, where the main actor was filmed on location in London and Paris.
 Fitzhamon continued working with Hepworth until 1912, gaining writing, acting and directing credits.
 One of his most popular films was Rescued by Rover (1905).
 Fitzhamon loved animals, producing many other films with an animal in a heroic role, such as Dog Outwits the Kidnappers and Dumb Sagacity.

+He directed Prehistoric Peeps (1905), the first depiction of onscreen dinosaurs in film history, portrayed by actors inside pantomime models.

 Fitzhamon, like Hepworth, had an interest in special effects, producing many "trick films", including Sister Mary Jane's Top Note (1907) and The Man and his Bottle (1908).
 Luke McKernan has described how many of his films had "no concern except to get the central trick effect or plot idea across, but their very lack of pretension makes for pleasurable viewing now".
 He had a wide and varied output, covering westerns, fantasy films, comedies, chase films and melodramas.